-- 27. The leader of this project Mr. Kenneth Kleeschulte from National Weather Service (NWS), Weather Forecasting Office (WFO) Guam informed that, - China and Thailand sent the formal request to take part in AOP1 after 55th Session. - AOP1 team in Guam, USA received approval through the International Affairs to proceed with the project of AOP 1, "Knowledge Sharing on Storm Surge Inundation Modeling- the Pacific Ocean Storm Surge Inundation Modeling (POSSIM)", with China and Thailand. - Following the discussion at WGH 12th working meeting, an online kick-off meeting for AOP1 training course was held on OCT 12, 2023 joining by China, Thailand, USA and TCS. - AOP1 training course is under processing in Nanjing, China from 18 to 22 December 2023 with support from WMO Regional Training Center (RTC), Nanjing and Nanjing Research Institute of Hydrology and Water Conservation Automation (NIHWA), China. - AOP1 team in Guam provided preliminary agenda and related technical documentations. - 28.
+33. The leader of this project Mr. Kenneth Kleeschulte from National Weather Service (NWS), Weather Forecasting Office (WFO) Guam informed that,

+- China and Thailand sent the formal request to take part in AOP1 after 55th Session. - AOP1 team in Guam, USA received approval through the International Affairs to proceed with the project of AOP 1, "Knowledge Sharing on Storm Surge Inundation Modeling- the Pacific Ocean Storm Surge Inundation Modeling (POSSIM)", with China and Thailand. - Following the discussion at WGH 12th working meeting, an online kick-off meeting for AOP1 training course was held on OCT 12, 2023 joining by China, Thailand, USA and TCS. - The scheduled AOP1 training course to be held in Nanjing, China from 18 to 22 December 2023 with support from WMO Regional Training Center (RTC), Nanjing and Nanjing Research Institute of Hydrology and Water Conservation Automation (NIHWA), China was postponed to September/October 2024.
+The detail time schedule is still under communication. - AOP1 team in Guam provided preliminary agenda and related technical documentations. - 34.
 Two Members, namely Macao, China, and the Philippines, expressed their willingness to take part in this cooperation project.
-The AOP1 leader expressed his welcome. - 29.
-The implementation plan of the project for 2024 was proposed for approval as blow: - pilot study in China; Macao, China; Philippines and Thailand; - Training course in selected Members in 2024.
+The AOP1 leader expressed his welcome. - 35.
+The implementation plan of the project for 2024 was proposed for approval as blow: - pilot study in 4 Members in China; Macao, China; Philippines and Thailand; - Training course in WMO RTC Nanjing, China in September/October 2024 in conjunct with 13th WGH working meeting.